-The final category that we ranked for this year’s Saskatchewan solar guide is the access to reputable and high quality solar installers.
+The final category that we ranked for this year’s Saskatchewan solar guide is access to reputable and high-quality solar installers.
 And fortunately, Saskatchewan has no shortage of them.

 Solar Power Saskatchewan: Summary

-Because of Saskatchewan’s $0.61/Watt solar rebate, high sunlight levels, and high access to installers – we rank Saskatchewan as being tied for the #3 province in the country for switching to solar power.
+Because of Saskatchewan’s lack of incentives and poor utility policies – we rank it as being the worst province in the country for switching to solar power.